forcedotcom/cli/releasenotes/sfdx/README.md

     And pow, all those peculiar CLI issues you had are now solved.
 (GitHub issue [#1304](https://github.com/forcedotcom/cli/issues/1304))

-* FIX: The `auth:accesstoken:store` command had an incorrect flag.
-It now uses `-d` to set the default devhub username and matches all the other `auth` commands.
+* FIX: The `auth:accesstoken:store` command uses the correct short parameter name (`-d`) for setting your default Dev Hub org and now matches the other `auth` commands.
 Thanks to [Matthias Rolke](https://github.com/amtrack) for the submitting [the fix](https://github.com/salesforcecli/plugin-auth/pull/359).
 PRs are even better than issues!

 * FIX: The `force:source:convert` command correctly works with object translations.
 (GitHub issue [#1383](https://github.com/forcedotcom/cli/issues/1383))